Kunstmaan/hyperledger-fabric-network-setup/README.md

 When you want to create a new network configuration, you can initialize a new network with the following command:

 ```
-kuma-hf-network boostrap
+kuma-hf-network boostrap .
 ```

-This will create a default aws configuration and network configuration and generate all the artifacts based on this configuration.
+This will create a default aws configuration and network configuration at the provided path and generate all the artifacts based on this configuration.

 ## Generate certificates, docker files, channel artifacts